It's on: 10th & 11th Nov 2017 in Gloucester, NSW...

 What's the point?

-The winner of the race class will get a free entry into the Icarus Trophy, the mother of all aerial adventures, form Glacier to Vegas this September.
+Other than having a bloody good weekend of flying, the winner of the race class will get a free entry into the Icarus Trophy, the mother of all aerial adventures in 2018.
 That's a whopping $2,200 worth of prize pot.
-Both race and adventure division winners will receive a trophy to keep.
-All pilots will get a t-shirt.
+Both race and adventure division winners will receive a trophy.

-All successful adventure and race class pilots will be deemed fit and qualified to enter the Icarus Trophy, and will not need to do maneouvres under inspection at the launch weekend September 23/4th.
+All successful adventure and race class pilots will be deemed fit and qualified to enter the Icarus Trophy.